cylondata/twister2/docs/examples/joins/joins.md

 ./bin/twister2 submit standalone jar examples/libexamples-java.jar edu.iu.dsc.tws.examples.comms.ExampleMain -workers 8 -op "joinstudent" -stages 8,1 2>&1 | tee out.txt
 ```

-As a result at the end of the run the following will be printed which show the joined results
+As a result at the end of the run the following will be printed which show the joined results.
+Please note that the results generated are based on the values in the example, which are different from the simple example provided above.

 ```bash
 Key 1 : Value [John, E342, E247, E333]